-Rajasthan: Ahead of verdict, HC accepts Sachin Pilot, rebel MLAs move to add Centre as party in case
+Rajasthan: Sachin Pilot, rebel MLAs get respite as HC orders status quo on disqualification notices

-The High Court’s final verdict in the rebel lawmakers’ plea challenging the disqualification notices sent to them is likely to be delayed.
+This came after the court accepted the request by the Pilot camp to make the Centre a party in the case to decide the validity of the anti-defection notices.

-The Rajasthan High Court on Friday accepted the application filed by former Deputy Chief Minister Sachin Pilot and 18 dissident Congress MLAs to make the Centre a party in the case to decide the validity of the anti-defection notices issued to them by the Assembly Speaker, NDTV reported.
+The Rajasthan High Court on Friday directed Assembly Speaker CP Joshi to defer his action on the disqualification notices issued to former Deputy Chief Minister Sachin Pilot and 18 dissident Congress MLAs till the final hearing, Bar and Bench reported.
+The court issued status quo order to Joshi, which means he will not be able to take action on the notices to disqualify the MLAs, even if they fail to submit replies to the notice.

-The lawmakers asked the court to include the Union government as a party to the case as validity of the 10th Schedule of the Constitution has been challenged.
-The High Court’s final verdict in the rebel lawmakers’ plea challenging the disqualification notices sent to them is likely to be delayed.
+This came after the High Court accepted the application filed by Pilot and other rebel MLAs to make the Centre a party in the case to decide the validity of the anti-defection notices issued to them by the Speaker.
+The legislators asked the court to include the Union government as a party to the case as validity of the 10th Schedule of the Constitution has been challenged.

-This came a day after the Supreme Court refused to intervene in the matter and asked the High Court to announce its verdict on the petition of rebel MLAs against their disqualification.
-The top court rejected Rajasthan Assembly Speaker CP Joshi’s petition contending that the disqualification process was part of the Assembly proceedings and the Rajasthan High Court could not have interfered in it by asking him to postpone action against the rebel MLAs.
+On Thursday, the Supreme Court refused to intervene in the matter and asked the High Court to announce its verdict on the petition of rebel MLAs against their disqualification.
+The top court rejected Speaker’s petition contending that the disqualification process was part of the Assembly proceedings and the Rajasthan High Court could not have interfered in it by asking him to postpone action against the rebel MLAs.

 A three-judge bench led by Justice Arun Mishra said the “larger question” is whether a legislator’s “voice of dissent” can be “shut down” with the threat of disqualification.
 “These are people elected by the public,” he added.
 “The larger question is about democracy and how it will survive like this...This for us is not about the disqualification of some people.”